Does bitcoin acceptance = customer acceptance?

 Responses to the FCA position on FX advertising

-In a recent memo, the FCA took aim at currency companies who use the interbank rate for spot transaction advertisements or website widgets, saying the practice is often misleading for consumers who may believe this is the rate they will receive.
+, the FCA took aim at currency companies who use the interbank rate for spot transaction advertisements or website widgets, saying the practice is often misleading for consumers who may believe this is the rate they will receive.
 This can be even more challenging for companies who offer exchange rates information as a fundamental part of their product.

 This is not the first time such practices have been called out.
 Some companies have also been accused of overstating the savings customers may receive from them versus a high-street bank (clearly they weren’t using our own bank index!).